Any good home cook knows that aluminum foil and parchment paper are your friends. But when do you use which? And, are they interchangeable?

 - Reuse and recycle!
 Aluminum can be reused.
 And once you’re done with it, it can be recycled.
 Aluminum is very expensive and energy intensive to produce initially, but easy to recycle.

-- Use for cookies.
+- Use it for cookies.
 You can bake cookies on foil, but they bake faster and the bottoms may burn.
 Parchment is better.

 - Line cooking dishes.
 It can stick to food and peel off.
 Parchment is better.
 If you do use foil, oil it first.